gilch/hissp/docs/tutorial.rst

 other representations,
 like ``0x51`` could be better.)
-If you evaluate it at read time like this, then there is no runtime overhead for the alternative notation, because it's compiled to ``(81)``, just like there's no runtime overhead for using a hex literal instead of decimal in Python.
+If you evaluate it at read time like this, then there is no run-time overhead for the alternative notation, because it's compiled to ``(81)``, just like there's no run-time overhead for using a hex literal instead of decimal in Python.

 Reader macros can also be unqualified.
 These three macros are built into the reader: